-Small Medians - Trees between Curb and Sidewalk (Tree Lawn Less than 6')
+Small Medians - Trees between Curb and Sidewalk (Tree Lawn less than Six feet)

 Small medians are the green spaces between the curb and the sidewalk, typically less than six feet wide.
 In these cases, Staff prioritizes maintaining the structural integrity of the sidewalk and curb.
 Other factors included in choosing the right species for this condition are sightline visibility for vehicles and pedestrians, sun and shade conditions, the appropriate size for location in town (residential, commercial, downtown), watering needs, amount of litter produced, and environmental benefits.